Heckscher–Ohlin model: Gravity model of trade

 The gravity model of international trade predicts bilateral trade flows based on the economic sizes of two nations, and the distance between them.

 Ricardo–Sraffa trade theory

 Ricardian theory is now extended in a general form to include not only labor, but also inputs of materials and intermediate goods.
 In this sense, it is much more general and plausible than the Heckscher–Ohlin model and escapes the logical problems such as capital as endowments, which is, in reality, produced goods.

-As the theory permits different production processes to coexist in an industry of a country, the Ricardo–Sraffa theory can give a theoretical bases for the New Trade Theory.
+As the theory permits different production processes to coexist in an industry of a country, the Ricardo–Sraffa theory can give a theoretical basis for the New Trade Theory.